Professor Andrew R. FrancisFAustMS

 Current research students:

 Recent students.
-I have supervised five honours students and numerous undergraduate research projects.
+Sangeeta Bhatia (now at Imperial College, London).
+I have also supervised five honours students and numerous undergraduate research projects.

 Recent postdocs: Shona Yu (2014-2016), Attila Egri-Nagy (2011-2015).